Common Aadhaar Problems and Their Solutions

 Even small discrepancies can lead to rejection or significant delays in processing your Aadhaar application, making pre-submission verification vital.

-Form Filling Mistakes
+Form Filling Errors

 Always take your time to fill out the form accurately and completely, referring to your original documents.
 If you are unsure about any section, don’t hesitate to ask the enrolment centre staff for clarification before submitting.